joohoi/ffuf-workshop/README.md

  - CSV: `csv`
  - Base64 encoded payload in CSV for funky input data `ecsv`
  - All of the above: `all`, the `-o filename` is used for the base name only, and the file format part is appended as an file name extension.

+#### JSONlines stdout output

+Changing the stdout messages from human-friendly default formatting to a jsonlines format for machine readable real-time output can prove to be beneficial in cases where the user might want to run `ffuf` as a part of automation process and to react on the matches real-time.

+The stdout output can be changed to jsonlines with a command line flag `-json`